 You can’t come to Iceland without seeing the Golden Circle.
 Matt and I decided to go on an organized tour, we had initially thought about hiring a car but were pleased we didn’t as due to a lot of snow the road conditions were pretty harsh and the Icelanders definitely have the skills to drive on their roads!

-We chose a small group tour with Sterna Travel, the first stop was Þingvellir national park the sight of Iceland’s Viking parliament, here you can walk between shifting tectonic plates.
+We chose a small group tour with Sterna Travel, the first stop was Þingvellir national park the sight of Iceland’s Viking parliament; here you can walk between shifting tectonic plates.
 Next up was the Geysir hot spring area; hot steam rises from bubbling geothermal water, and the famous geyser Strokkur is here.
-Pushing out hot plumes of water every few minutes it is very exciting and addictive to watch!
-The thundering falls of Gulfoss was one of my favourite stops of the day; this icy beauty was definitely worth getting cold for.
-Being about -6˚c if you take your glove off to snap a photo your hand instantly becomes numb with the cold!
+Pushing out hot plumes of water every few minutes it is very exciting and addictive to watch.
+The thundering falls of Gullfoss was one of my favourite stops of the day; this icy beauty was definitely worth getting cold for.
 As well as stopping at the main sights the tour also included a visit to a geothermal pool, Gamla Lagoon.
 As I’m pregnant I didn’t get to go in but Matt thoroughly enjoyed the 40°c dip with a beer for company!

 For dinner we chose Islenski Barinn, a cosy restaurant with a quirky interior.
-I had halibut which was to die for!
+I had halibut which was delicious.
 They had some interesting specialties on the menu, the Icelandic people like some weird stuff!
 Fermented shark, puffin and minke whale.
-We didn’t try any of these, as we weren’t sure if they were just a tourist fad and I had heard that the puffin is in decline.
-For dessert we had Skyr, very similar to Greek yogurt, it was delicious.
+We didn’t try any of these, as we weren’t sure if they were just a tourist fad.
+For dessert we had Skyr, an Icelandic speciality and very similar to Greek yogurt.

 We were up early for an adventure to the south coast, again with Sterna Travel.
-I was so excited to see Eyjafjallajökull, the volcano that erupted in 2010 and cancelled worldwide over 100,000 flights.
-At the time I was on a nightstop with work in Orlando, what should have been a 24 hour trip turned into a 6 day extravaganza!
+I was so excited to see Eyjafjallajökull, the volcano that erupted in 2010 cancelling over 100,000 flights all over the world.
 Next was the mighty Skógafoss one of Iceland’s biggest waterfalls, it has a 200ft drop and legend has it that there is buried treasure in the cave behind, unfortunately it was too cold that day for me to find out!
 We stopped for lunch at Reynisfjara beach near Vik.
 Black sand and basalt sea stacks make this a striking place for photos.
 My favourite stop on this trip was at Mýrdalsjökull, the most beautiful glacier.
 Having time to explore the base of this gigantic beauty was awe-inspiring.
 Deep blues and thickly patterned ice, topped off with snow-covered mountains high above, it was an epic spot.
 The last stop of the day was Seljalandsfoss waterfall, you can walk behind it, but it was so cold the staircase leading to the path was completely encased in ice.
 I was more than happy to just admire it from the front anyway!

 We rounded up the evening back in Reykjavík with a very tasty lamb stew.
 Iceland is well-known for its lamb so it only seemed right to warm up with this dish after a very chilly but awesome day.

 Our final morning was spent relaxing over a leisurely breakfast after two busy days of sightseeing followed by souvenir shopping.
 A Lopapeysa or Icelandic sweater made with Icelandic sheep wool is the thing to buy here.
 However, very sadly at £100 – £150 they were way out of my budget.
-I did however stumble across some very cool vintage charity shops on Laugavuger the main shopping street for £30, but disappointingly they didn’t fit!
+I did however stumble across some very cool vintage charity shops on Laugavuger, the main shopping street.
+Inside I found a few jumpers for £30, sadly they didn’t fit!
 This was followed by more coffee drinking and cake munching to keep warm.
-You can buy all sorts of weird and wonderful souvenirs; my favourite looking ones were glass tea light holders with volcanic ash from Eyjafjallajökull and lava rock ornaments.
+You can buy all sorts of weird and wonderful souvenirs; my favourite ones were glass tea light holders with volcanic ash from Eyjafjallajökull and lava rock ornaments.
 I did go into a Christmas shop and buy a Christmas decoration, as if you saw my blog back in December on all things Christmassy you will know that I love collecting decorations from my travels.
 A little Icelandic elf, I thought it would be a great reminder of our trip.